 European Biogas Association has developed a system of contact persons for different European directives, regulation and policy areas.
 Our board members have excessive knowledge and expertise on the biogas related topics.
 The structure and committee of European Biogas Association can be found here

-Our board members cover the following policy areas:
+Our board members cover the following policy areas and EU projects:

 Harm Grobrügge – support schemes, 2030 framework and other EU strategies

 Franz Kirchmeyr – digestate issues, end-of-waste, fertilisers, eco label, biowaste as feedstock, REACH